johnnyC808/johnnyC808.github.io/projects/firstGame.md

 labels:
   - GitHub
   - Javascript
-summary: "A basic bullet dodge game made in 1 day for a High School project."
+summary: "Meteors is a simple, bullet dodge game... from meteors"
 ---

 <img class="img-fluid" src="../img/MeteorGameStart.png">

-Meteor is a simple, bullet dodge game.

 <hr>
 Meteor is a very simplified game where there is a goal to collect as many coins as possible whilst dodging the falling meteors.
 Coins appear as small yellow dots, while the player is a blue dot.
 The game takes in use gravity mechanics and basic jumping.
 This all takes place in the middle of a "meteor shower", where falling red balls of varrying sizes try to hit and kill the player.
 Collecting coins contributes to the score.. can you beat my score of 65?